-Action - Decision or Recommendation: Based on the analysis of the results in 2018-2019, in 2019-2020 it would be beneficial for the University to provide awareness, prevention, reporting, and University obligation training sessions to students through the MyStudentBody program to ensure their understanding of university policy.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the 2019-2020 results, the staff will implement the following changes in 2020-2021 to drive the cycle of improvement.
+It.
+The University will continue to provide awareness, prevention, reporting, and University obligation training sessions to students through the MyStudentBody program to ensure their continued understanding of university policy.
 This program provides information on sexual consent, bystander intervention, reporting options, and myths about sexual violence.
-The program can also provide data to measure retention by providing a follow-up 30-, 60-, or 90days after the completion of the course.
+The program can also provide data to measure retention by providing a follow-up 30, 60, or 90 days after the completion of the course.
 This feature will be used to gather future statistics regarding this measure, on a student level.
 It is expected this method will provide a genuine assessment of student knowledge when it comes to topics listed above.
 Other presentations given to faculty and staff will continue to take a more interactive approach in hopes of engaging the audience and increasing retention of information and knowledge.
 Data will be collected by giving a multiple-choice pretest and posttest consisting of 10 questions from the information provided through presentation and training material.
-This is expected to help students, faculty, and staff recall important information about sexual violence prevention and intervention methods, as well as starting conversations about community involvement and engagement of creating an environment where sexual harassment and discrimination will not be accepted, and victims will be supported.
+This is expected to help students, faculty, and staff recall important information about sexual violence prevention and intervention methods, as well as starting conversations about community involvement and engagement of creating an environment where sexual harassment and discrimination will not be accepted and victims will be supported.
+The Title IX Coordinator will also continue collaborating with departments across campus to deliver awareness, prevention, and reporting information throughout the academic year.